 He lived from 1239 to 1307.
 He married Eleanor of Castile.
 Included is the opening of Edward’s tomb in 1774.
-This post also includes six genealogical tables and one table of his offspring.
+This post also includes various genealogical tables by top-ranked Medievalists.
+Updates of new data on kids.

 He has been characterized as a leopard.
 Leo = lion or bravery, and pard = inconsistent and variable.

 An early fourteenth-century image modeled after or of Edward I.

 Eleanor of Castile

 Plantagenets, to get the big picture for Edward:

 The above table gives a good overview of the entire Plantagenet family.
 Edward I is on the left, bear top.

 Source: Michael Prestwich’s biography Edward I.